treecasiano/treecasiano.github.io/_posts/2015-05-30-code-fellows-week-four.md

 ---
 {% include JB/setup %}

-My Code Fellows JavaScript class assignment is now over and the final assignment has been submitted and graded.
+My month-long Code Fellows JavaScript class is now over and the final assignment has been submitted and graded.
 We covered a lot of ground in a short period of time.
 In the last week we continued to work with Express.js and learned how to deploy apps to Heroku.

 For the final assignment, we created a Pig Latin translator.
 It was trickier than I thought it would be.
 We had to account for punctuation, capitalization, words that began with two or three consonants, and figure out how to wire it all together with Express.
 I got a lot of practice with array methods, which I needed.